Find Affordable College Courses

 Master’s Degrees in Mechanic & Repair Technologies

-A master's degree in mechanic and repair technologies is offered at 2 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 26 were from an underrepresented racial-ethnic group.
+A master's degree in mechanic & repair technologies is offered at 2 colleges in the United States.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 38% were students from an underrepresented racial-ethnic group.
+Also, 3.4% of mechanic & repair technologies graduates were international students.

 Education Levels of Mechanic & Repair Technologies Majors

-In 2020-2021, 27 earned their master's degree in mechanic and repair technologies.
+During the most recent year for which data is available, 29 people earned their master's degree in mechanic & repair technologies.
 This earns it the #35 spot on the list of the most popular master's degree programs in the nation.

-The following table shows the number of diplomas awarded in mechanic and repair technologies at each degree level.
+The following table shows the number of diplomas awarded in mechanic & repair technologies at each degree level.

 Education Level Number of Grads